 - Austin Powers The Spy Who Shagged Me is playing with a trope.
 First it is averted when Austin decides to save the world and let the Girl of the Week die, but later he goes back in time with Evil's time machine so that he can save the girl while his past self saves the world.

 - James Bond

 - The Spy Who Loved Me: 007 chooses to defy his superiors to save Anya Amasova from the villain's lair, which is about to be torpedoed by the navy.
-Considering that she said she would kill him as soon as the mission was over, this proves that he really did love her.
+Considering that she said she would kill him as soon as the mission was over, this proves that he really did care about her.

 - In The Wolfman (2010), Gwen's actions in protecting Lawrence from Aberline are understandable, but she is also putting the chance that he can be cured above the likelihood that he will kill again (and in fact Lawrence does end up infecting someone directly because of her.)

 - Exploited in Plunkett And Macleane when despite Plunkett's warnings he'll be captured, Macleane attempts to to go back and save Lady Rebbecca despite the risks.
 It is a trap and General Chance is waiting to arrest him.

 - In The Sorcerer's Apprentice, despite knowing the consequences of doing so, Dave gives up the Grimhold and Merlin's ring to save Becky.
 Despite the consequences, Balthazar admits that he would have done the same.